Imagine That (film): Music

 The score to Imagine That was composed by Mark Mancina, who recorded his score with an 83-piece ensemble of the Hollywood Studio Symphony at the Sony Scoring Stage.

 The film soundtrack features several covers of Beatles songs, such as "Got to Get You into My Life", "Nowhere Man", and two different versions of "Here Comes the Sun", while the song "All You Need Is Love" plays a part in the film's plot.

 Reception

 Box office

 On its opening weekend, the film ran sixth, grossing $5.5 million in 3,008 theaters with a $1,830 average.
 The film went on to gross $22.3 million worldwide.
 This opening was similar to Murphy's previous summer movie, Meet Dave, which also had a lackluster opening week.
 However, Meet Dave received worse reviews than Imagine That.
 Imagine That was released in the United Kingdom on August 14, 2009, and failed to reach the Top 15.

-About the movie's modest success, Murphy said: "The movie didn’t have a chance at the box office – it’s just me and this little girl and a blanket."
+About the film's modest success, Murphy said: "The movie didn't have a chance at the box office – it's just me and this little girl and a blanket."
 He said that he considers the movie one of the worst he has made, and said: "If I really want to cry, I'll put on 'Imagine That'."